Aragami Review

 Recent stealth games tend to allow for multiple gameplay options so as not to neglect those that wish to go guns blazing.
 I for one enjoy playing Deus Ex titles without worrying about sneaking around.
 Aragami is what I would describe as a core stealth title, and trying to play the game any other way results in the immediate death of your character.
 Developed by a small and dedicated team at Lince Works, Aragami lets players use the shadows to their advantage.
 Remain a silent assassin and help the young girl that summoned you with a plot to avenge her people.

-The first few abilities you gain are basic; you’ll unlock more by finding hidden scrolls, help you to transverse the environments.
+The first few abilities you gain are basic; you'll unlock more by finding hidden scrolls that help you traverse the environments.
 Since Aragami is a shadow spirit, you can instantly move between two shadows, which is the first skill you learn.
-The second lets you create your shadows, although they will slowly fade away over time.
+The second lets you create your own shadows, although they will slowly fade away over time.
 If a locked gate blocks your path, but there is a shadow on the other side of it, you can teleport yourself through the gate to reach the other side.
-All of your skills come at a price, and you can always tell how much shadow juice you have remaining by starting at the runes on your cloak.
-It will drain anytime you are in direct light, and recharge when you are hidden in the shadows.
+All of your skills come at a price, and you can always tell how much shadow juice you have remaining by staring at the runes on your cloak.
+It will drain anytime you are in direct light and recharge when you are hidden in the shadows.
 Walking into the shadows, Aragami will turn all black and be surrounded by a unique visual effect letting you know you are completely hidden from view.
-Both will dissipate as you venture into the light and enemies will readily spot your mix of red and gray wrapped outfit.
+Both will dissipate as you venture into the light, and enemies will readily spot your mix of red and gray wrapped outfit.

 There are two different paths you can take across every chapter in the game.
 It should please stealth fanatics that you can complete the entire game by killing anyone in your way or by not killing anyone.
 While you can get through chapters by killing some and avoiding others, you have to be smart with your character's placement to avoid being spotted.
 Typically, being detected means a quick death.
 Stick to the shadows and ensure that a patrol won't spot you as you are digging your blades into another soldier's neck.
 Creating a shadow underneath an unsuspecting guard can prove promising, but be warned you must act quickly or risk being noticed once the darkness disappears.